sdiehl/zero-to-qed/docs/src/11_type_theory.md

 ## Quotients and Parametricity

-Quotient types allow you to define new types by identifying elements of an existing type according to an equivalence relation.
+**Quotient types** allow you to define new types by identifying elements of an existing type according to an equivalence relation.
 The integers modulo n, for example, identify natural numbers that have the same remainder when divided by n.
 Quotients are essential for constructing mathematical objects like rational numbers, real numbers, and algebraic structures.

 ```lean
 {{#include ../../src/ZeroToQED/TypeTheory.lean:quotient_basic}}
 ```

-However, quotients break parametricity.
+However, quotients break **parametricity**.
 Parametricity is the principle that polymorphic functions must treat their type arguments uniformly.
 A function of type `∀ α, α → α` can only be the identity function because it has no way to inspect what α is.
 It must work the same way for `Nat`, `String`, and any other type.
 This uniformity yields powerful "free theorems" about polymorphic functions.

 Quotients violate this uniformity through the `Quot.lift` operation.
 When you lift a function to operate on a quotient type, you must prove that the function respects the equivalence relation.
 This proof obligation means that functions on quotients can behave differently depending on the specific equivalence relation, breaking the uniformity that parametricity requires.